-You may not have noticed, but we are more likely to buy a product or use a service if the person that has given a testimonial is of similar status to you.
+You may not have noticed, but we are more likely to buy a product or use a service if the person who has given a testimonial is of similar status to you.
 We are likely to trust someone who resembles our traits and demographics.

 Basically, you should ask for testimonials from people of similar status to your audience within your target market.